discord-net/Discord.Net/docs/guides/getting_started/first-bot.md

 log handler that we had just created.
 Events in Discord.Net work similarly to any other events in C#.

-Next, you will need to "login to Discord" with the [LoginAsync] method with the application's "token."
+Next, you will need to "log in to Discord" with the [LoginAsync] method with the application's "token."

 > [!NOTE]